Velocidex/velociraptor-docs/content/docs/vql/_index.md

 The second case applied the regex to a string, so it is true if the string matches.

-Finally in the last case, the regex is applies to an integer.
+Finally in the last case, the regex is applied to an integer.
 It makes no sense to apply a regular expression to an integer and so VQL returns FALSE.